A Skylit Drive: Adelphia (2009–2010)

-In early 2009 the band signed Fearless Records and announced co-headlining tour Dance Gavin Dance in April/May.
+In early 2009 the band signed Fearless Records and announced a co-headlining tour with Dance Gavin Dance in April/May.
 The band was a part of Warped Tour for the 2009 season.
 On May 26, 2009, A Skylit Drive released a new song, entitled "Those Cannons Could Sink a Ship" onto iTunes and also for play on their MySpace page.
 Their second full-length album, Adelphia, was released on June 9, 2009, and peaked at number 64 on the Billboard 200.
 Singer Jagmin described it as "our most experimental album".
 The band released a music video for "Those Cannons Could Sink A Ship!" on October 19, 2009, directed by Spence Nicholson.
 The band filled in a support slot for Senses Fail in October, before they embarked on their first ten-date tour of Europe.
 The band recorded a cover of Journey's "Separate Ways (Worlds Apart)" for the next Punk Goes compilation.
 The band signed with Hassle Records in the UK, where the album was released in October 2009.
 From February to April 2010, the band toured the US and Europe as the main support to Alesana, on their 'The Emptiness Tour'.